Van Weezer: Release

 On September 10, 2019, the first single from Van Weezer, "The End of the Game" was released along with an announcement that the album would be released on May 15, 2020.
 The announcement coincided with the revelation of the Hella Mega Tour, a 2020 concert tour featuring Weezer, Green Day, and Fall Out Boy.
 On May 6, 2020, the second single "Hero" was released onto streaming services; while Weezer announced that the album release would be delayed due to the COVID-19 pandemic, stating that despite this fans would receive "surprises" within the next week.
 A short snippet of "Blue Dream" debuted on The Simpsons episode "The Hateful Eight-Year-Olds", on which Weezer guest-starred as themselves.
 On August 14, 2020, the band announced that the album had been delayed to May 2021 in order to coincide with the rescheduled Hella Mega Tour.
 That same day, the third single, "Beginning of the End", was released as a part of the soundtrack for Bill & Ted Face the Music.

 On October 6, 2020, after Eddie Van Halen died, the album was dedicated to him.
-In addition to Van Halen, the album is also dedicated to Ric Ocasek, who produced the band's debut, The Blue Album, The Green Album, & Everything Will Be Alright in the End, as Ocasek died in September 2019.
+In addition to Van Halen, the album is also dedicated to Ric Ocasek, who produced the band's debut, The Blue Album, The Green Album, and Everything Will Be Alright in the End, as Ocasek died in September 2019.

 The track listing was announced on April 20, 2021, and the fourth single, "I Need Some of That" was released the following day.

 The album was officially released on May 7, 2021, along with an animated music video for "All The Good Ones".

 The album was released just three and a half months after its predecessor, OK Human, which was at one point intended to be released after Van Weezer.

 Critical reception

-Van Weezer received generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 67 based on 20 reviews, indicating "generally favorable reviews".
 Stephen Thomas Erlewine at AllMusic gave the album a positive review, stating "...any of its retro origins are washed away by big, dumb sounds that keep the record grounded in the eternal now, an aesthetic choice that also helps the album be a rousing good time."
-Erlewin praised the homage to Van Halen on the album.
+Erlewine praised the homage to Van Halen on the album.
 Mark Beaumont from NME was a bit more mixed on the album, who considered the choruses as some of the band's best, but opined that the second half of the album as lesser quality from the first half.
 Beaumont went on to observe "there's a stone-cold classic Weezer album hidden beneath the fretboard flam."